UNISON Scottish Secretary Matt Smith's letter to MSPs seeking

 of considerable concern to our members.

-of the LGPS, alongside separate talks through the Public Services
+future of the LGPS, alongside separate talks through the Public

-Forum (PSF) with Alan Johnston, Secretary of State at the DTI, over
+Services Forum (PSF) with Alan Johnston, Secretary of State at

-the scheme in England and Wales at this stage, and Scottish Employers
+affect the scheme in England and Wales at this stage, and Scottish

-have stated that they do NOT agree with some of these proposals
+Employers have stated that they do NOT agree with some of these

-discriminatory, it is clear that the Scottish Public Pensions Agency,
+of 85' is discriminatory, it is clear that the Scottish Public

-has the clear intention that Scottish pensions should substantially
+Pensions Agency, has the clear intention that Scottish pensions

 On 18 October the PSF reached an agreement, endorsed